 What if I forget my reusable bags when I go shopping?

 Getting used to new habits takes a little time and practice.
 Keep your reusable bags in the car and invest in a small, collapsible bag that can be attached to your keychain for quick shopping trips.
-If you don't have a lot of items, you could try going "bagless" carry your items to the car in your cart or arms.
+If you don't have a lot of items, you could try going "bagless" and carry your items to the car in your cart or arms.

 Aren't reusable bags worse for the environment than plastic?